Interpretable AI for relating brain structural and functional connectomes: Introduction

 We illustrate Staf-GATE's efficacy with data from the Human Connectome Project (HCP), showing significantly improved prediction of FC from SC over MLP models.
 Staf-GATE also generates realistic SC and FC pairs that preserve the empirical network topology.
 The interpretation algorithm allows us to identify an important SC subnetwork for FC prediction, with fiber counts between the ROIs in the subnetwork strongly correlated with FC.
-By applying our algorithm to different subpopulations of SCs (e.g., low vs high cognitive score\footnote{Simultaneously below/above median in picture-vocab, reading, and line-alignment scores.}), we are able to perform inference on how SC-FC coupling changes with traits.
-In particular, we found that cross-hemisphere and right-hemisphere connections are important for high cognitive scoring subjects' SC-FC coupling.
-We also found that some right-hemisphere connections are more important for males' SC-FC coupling while cross-hemisphere connections are more important for females.
-Code is available to reproduce our results and implement Staf-GATE on new datasets at \href{https://github.com/imkeithyang/Staf-GATE.git}{github.com/imkeithyang/Staf-GATE.git}
+We demonstrated the efficacy of our algorithm by exploring the difference in SC-FC coupling under different sex groups.
+Our inference on male/female groups partially matches earlier findings that males have more within-hemisphere connections while females have more cross-hemisphere connections, but we also find that cross-hemisphere connections are equally important for males' SC-FC coupling.
+Code is available to reproduce our results and implement Staf-GATE at \href{https://github.com/imkeithyang/Staf-GATE.git}{github.com/imkeithyang/Staf-GATE.git}